dpriskorn/geojson2osmnotes/README.md

 # geojson2osmnotes
+**Warning: automatic note creation is not endorsed by the community.
+MapRoulette or a regular import should be used instead, see https://wiki.openstreetmap.org/wiki/Notes**

 The purpose of this script is to import geojson features as osm notes.

 The purpose is to help curate OSM based on messy data from some source.